 Photographer: Mark Scowen

 The new restaurant is complemented with a new décor which is deliberately neutral.
-The energetic environments that have been the signature for McDonald’s have now been replaced with a simpler, calmer décor.
-Touches of green and accent lighting highlight some of the features of a strong feature wall element.
-The use of graphics has been used sparingly.
+The energetic environments that have been the signature for McDonald’s have now been replaced with a simpler, calmer & more classic décor.
+The minimisation of graphics allows for a suitably calm space.

 Although Greenstar accreditation was not required, the design team & client do take seriously the need to select sustainable materials and come up with solutions that are higher than the minimum standard.

-The project team considered ESD as an integrated design process, the tenancy & ongoing operation of the restaurant, design outcomes that improve occupant experience and comfort.
+The project team considered ESD as an integrated design process, the building design and ongoing operation of the building, design outcomes that improve occupant experience and comfort.